-- 6.3 The work undertaken since December 2024 has established positive relationships with key partners including HES, Broughty Ferry Traders, and other interested parties, as well as potential funders who are interested in supporting upgrades to the exhibition offer.
-The media campaign has illustrated the possibilities for engaging with a wider customer base going forward. - Dundee City Council are supporting new tourism focussed developments such as a new coach parking area in Broughty Ferry which would make it easier to attract tours In addition, following the granting of planning permission in December 2024, and approval from HES, the Council commits to installing replacement floodlighting at the Castle during 2025.
-The capital cost of the proposed floodlighting is estimated to be £15,000 funded from the District Shopping funds that are included within the Built Resilient and Empowered Communities Section of the Capital Plan 2025-30. - 6.5 Given the demonstrated interest in supporting the Castle, it is recommended that Broughty Ferry castle, museum and grounds remains open to the public on its existing opening hours model, operated by Leisure and Culture Dundee.
+- 6.1.4 The work undertaken since December 2024 has established positive relationships with key partners including HES, Broughty Ferry Traders, and other interested parties, as well as potential funders who are interested in supporting upgrades to the exhibition offer.
+The media campaign has illustrated the possibilities for engaging with a wider customer base going forward. - 6.1.5 Dundee City Council are supporting new tourism focused developments such as a new coach parking area in Broughty Ferry which would make it easier to attract tours.
+In addition, following the granting of planning permission in December 2024, and approval from HES, the Council commits to installing replacement floodlighting at the Castle during 2025.
+The capital cost of the proposed floodlighting is estimated to be £15,000 funded from the District Shopping funds that are included within the Built Resilient and Empowered Communities Section of the Capital Plan 2025-2030. - 6.1.6 Given the demonstrated interest in supporting the Castle, it is recommended that Broughty Ferry Castle, Museum and Grounds remains open to the public on a reduced operating model of summer opening hours operated by Leisure and Culture Dundee.
 Priority will be given to the development of a business plan for the Castle which will identify potential funding streams.
-This would be reviewed after three years.